ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 Software systems tend to depart more and more from the principle of simplicity and become increasingly complex.

-The increase in size and complexity of software drastically affects several quality attributes, especially understandability and maintainability.
+The increase in size and complexity of software drastically affects several quality attributes, especially maintainability and understandability.
+Here we'll focus in understandability.

 Software developers and maintainers need to read and understand source programs and other documents of software.
 The significance of understandability is very obvious that can be perceived as `If we can't learn something, we won't understand it.
 If we can't understand something, we can't use it - at least